lorisleiva/blog-2019-vuepress/articles/20200714 Unlock your frontend skills/index.md

 const myArticles = Article.make(myPlainArticles)
 ```

-More concretely, if you were passing a collection of articles as JSON from a blade file to a JavaScript component, you could do it like this:
+More concretely, if you were passing a collection of articles as JSON from a blade file to a VueJs component, you could do it like this:

 ```html
 <!-- resources/views/some-blade-file.blade.php -->